sweet-tooth-clojure/describe/README.md

 Describes data structures.
 Like validating, but less assertive.
 Milquetoast validator.
 Still in its infancy.

 Novel?
 Interesting?
-I hope so - stick around if you'd like to help me work out a new approach to validation (or please tell me it's done better elsewhere so I can use that and stop working on this).
+I hope so - stick around if you'd like to help work together to figure out a new approach to validation (or please tell me it's done better elsewhere so I can use that and stop working on this).

 ```clj
 [sweet-tooth/describe "0.1.0"]